plotly/plotly.py/doc/python/map-configuration.md

 ### Named Map Scopes and Country Sub-Units

 In addition, the named "scope" of a map defines a sub-set of the earth's surface to draw.
-Each scope has a default projection, and certain scopes contain country sub-unit cultural layers certain resolutions, such as `scope="north america"` at `resolution=50` which contains US state and Canadian province boundaries.
+Each scope has a *default projection type, center and roll, as well as bounds*, and certain scopes contain country sub-unit cultural layers certain resolutions, such as `scope="north america"` at `resolution=50` which contains US state and Canadian province boundaries.

 The available scopes are: `'world'`, `'usa'`, `'europe'`, `'asia'`, `'africa'`, `'north america'`, `'south america'`.